Packages

 Creating Packages

-1. In the Explorer window, right-click the desired object/node and select Convert to Package from the contextual menu.
+In the Explorer window or 3D viewport, right-click the desired object and select Convert to Package.

-2. In the dialog window, fill in the requested details.
-In particular, if you're working in a group, set Ownership to the desired group in which you have permission to create/edit group experiences.
+In the new window, fill in the package details.
+In particular, if you're working in a group, set Ownership to the appropriate group in which you have permission to create/edit group experiences.

-4. Once complete, a "chain link" symbol over the object's icon identifies it as a package.
-Additionally, you'll see a new PackageLink object parented to the object.
+After the conversion completes, the object receives a "chain link" symbol in the Explorer window to identify it as a package.
+Additionally, you can see a new PackageLink object parented to the object.

 Inserting Packages